gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [Gradle 5.x upgrade guide](userguide/upgrading_version_5.html#changes_@baseVersion@) to learn about deprecations, breaking changes and other considerations when upgrading to Gradle @version@.

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

+## Substitute closed Eclipse projects in Buildship

+Closed gradle projects in an eclipse workspace can now be substituted for their respective jar files.
+In addition to this those jars can now be built during Buildship eclipse model synchronization.

+The upcoming version of Buildship is required to take advantage of this behavior.

+### Support for PMD incremental analysis

+TBD

 ## Improvements for plugin authors